plone/heroku-buildpack-plone/Readme.md

 ### Sending emails

-The Heroku dyno does include ``sendmail``.
+The Heroku dyno does not include ``sendmail``.
 Even if it did, it is not recommended to send emails from an unknown server/IP if you want them to be delivered.
 Instead, provision the [Mailgun add-on](https://addons.heroku.com/mailgun) that gives you a free SMTP server for outgoing email, along with tracking delivery/open rates:

     $ heroku addons:add mailgun